President of Laos: Role and authority

 The president represents Laos internally and externally, supervises the work as well as preserving the stability of the national governmental system and safeguards the independence and territorial integrity of the country.
 The President appoints the prime minister, vice president, ministers and other officials with the consent of the National Assembly.
 Additionally, the President is the commander-in-chief of the Lao People's Armed Forces.

 However, as Laos is a one party communist state, the highest and most powerful political position is the General Secretary of the Lao People's Revolutionary Party, not the President.
 The general secretary controls the Politburo and the Secretariat, Laos' top decision-making bodies, making the officeholder as de facto leader of Laos.
-However, the offices have been held concurrently for most of the time since 1998.
+For most of the time since 1998, the general secretary has also served concurrently as president.
 As such, the president derives most of his power from his post as general secretary.
+The resulting power structure is roughly similar to that of China, where the paramount leader usually serves as president, but derives almost all of his power from his post as party leader.

 Since Laos is a one-party state, all the presidents of the People's Democratic Republic have been members of the party while holding office.